ckb-js/kuai/docs/PRD/user_story.md

 ![picture 24](pic/HistoryTab.png)

 - TXID

   The theme color highlights the TXID (transaction hash), which can be clicked to navigate to the transaction details page on the blockchain explorer.
-- From/To
+- From/To/Mint

   For the user's address in this transaction, the SUDT balance will be displayed as increased under "From" and decreased under "To".
+Specially, If the transaction is a mint transaction which means the out put SUDT amount is bigger than the input SUDT.
 - From/To Address*

   The To address is marked with an underline, and clicking on it will navigate to the address details page on the blockchain explorer.